 So, we’re more likely to act when we perceive we will lose something.

 Urgency is a type of loss aversion.
 That’s why you see all of those “Hurry!
 Offer ends tonight” and “Last chance to save!” subject lines.
 The sender is playing on your need to not miss out/lose something.

 Does your email marketing need a boost?

-We’ve been helping HVAC companies with their marketing for more than 14 years.
-Give us a call at (800) 339-7305 or contact us today.
+We’ve been helping home services companies with their marketing for more than 17 years.
+Check out our content services for more information or contact us by calling (800) 339-7305 or submitting a form online.